 Williams added, “Cardiovascular disease is more related to the intake of processed red meat, but for total mortality, all-cause mortality, there are no safe animals products.”

 Vegan eggs could also help to end salmonella outbreaks, according to data.
-Early last year, 206 million eggs were recalled by major brands like Walmart and Food Lion following reports of salmonella.
+In 2018, 206 million eggs were recalled by major brands like Walmart and Food Lion following reports of salmonella.
 Concerns over antibiotic use in animal agriculture industries are also prompting the public to look for safer, healthier alternatives.

 Are Eggs Bad for the Environment?